ilswh/doggycafe/TESTING.md

 ## Bugs

-Text on contact and our story is not reponding well on phones.
-The text does not fit.
-I was planning on fixing it by adding media-queries.

 ## Unfixed Bugs

+The text on contact and about is not responding well on phones.
+I plan on adding media queries to fix this.